SkillsFundingAgency/dfc-devops/ArmTemplates/redis.md

 Redis cache capacity.
 Basic and standard can be between 0 and 6.
 Premium is between 0 and 5.
 See see https://azure.microsoft.com/en-us/pricing/details/cache/ for details about the size

-## Common usage

-This is commonly used to with the app-service linked template to create the certificate for use as a custom host name.